wandb/llm-leaderboard/README.md

 - **inference_interval:** Set inference interval in seconds.
 This is particularly effective when there are rate limits, such as with APIs.
 - **run:** Set to true for each evaluation dataset you want to run.
 - **model:** Information about the model.
-    - `use_wandb_artifacts`: Whether to use WandB artifacts for the model usage.
+    - `artifacts_path`: Path of the wandb artifacts where the model is located.
+When loading a model from wandb artifacts, it is necessary to include a description.
+Default is "null".
+Example notation: wandb-japan/llm-leaderboard/llm-jp-13b-instruct-lora-jaster-v1.0:v0
     - `max_model_len`: Maximum token length of the input.
     - `chat_template`: Path to the chat template file.
 This is required for open-weights models.
     - `dtype`: Data type.
 Choose from float32, float16, bfloat16.